 As discussed earlier, the most well-known method for producing a long-range weather forecast is the same dynamical (or computer) modeling used for traditional shorter-range weather forecasting.
 However, this is a costly method requiring supercomputers to represent the global ocean-atmospheric system and simulate all of the natural processes that drive the evolution of weather and climate.
 Another demanding requirement is that multiple concurrent forecasts are required – this ensemble method is vital in accounting for the uncertainty in the initial conditions.

-The skill in the long-range weather forecast is generally low compared to the more familiar short-range forecast, and the output is not always clear to understand or easy to utilize.
+The skill of the long-range weather forecast is generally low compared to the more familiar short-range weather forecast, and the output is not always clear to understand or easy to utilize.
 Still, there are valuable levels of skill found at different locations and various times of the year.
 Capturing the available signal typically requires forecasts to be presented as averages for weeks or months, rather than the spot values seen in short-range forecasts.
 Often forecasts are presented as probabilities for each of a number of percentiles or ranges of possible outcomes.
 The World Climate Service (WCS) frames the long-range forecast in terms of the probabilities of the above/normal/below (ANB) terciles.

 What if a variable is not normally distributed?
 Precipitation, for example, generally behaves as a gamma distribution.
 The World Climate Service long-range forecasting technology enables tercile forecasts of variables that have non-normal distributions.
-A hypothetical weekly-averaged precipitation distribution and the tercile segmentation into equal probability bins is shown below.
+A hypothetical weekly-averaged precipitation distribution and the tercile segmentation into equal probability bins are shown below.

 Long-Range Weather Forecasts – Index Analog Method